nyukers/AWX/README.md

 # AWX
 AWX testing.
-This repository contains examples for running Ansible Playbooks by AWX.
+This repository contains examples for running Ansible playbooks by AWX.
+2020.